deveth0/esphome-brunnen/README.md

 # esphome-brunnen

+Repository with all required stuff to build an esphome node that monitors the waterlevel and temperature of a well or cistern.
+It does not require any power connection as it's using a solar panel and some batteries.

 ## PCB

 ![PCB](https://i.imgur.com/Li3hBwG.jpg)

 You can find a KiCad Model in this repository.
 The PCB can be mounted (aka glued) to the battery case of the [Waveshare Solar Power Manager D](https://www.waveshare.com/solar-power-manager-d.htm).
 Using the spacers that come with the Solar board, you can mount it to the PCB.